torvalds/linux/Documentation/media/uapi/v4l/extended-controls.rst

 Below all controls within the Codec control class are described.
 First the generic controls, then controls specific for certain hardware.

-Note: These controls are applicable to all codecs and not just MPEG.
+.. note:: These controls are applicable to all codecs and not just MPEG.
 The defines are prefixed with V4L2_CID_MPEG/V4L2_MPEG as the controls were originally made for MPEG codecs and later extended to cover all encoding formats.

 Generic Codec Controls